vensko/pint/README.md

 link64 = x64, .zip
 keep = *.xml
 ```
 Use lowercase strings without spaces as application identifiers.
 They must be unique, otherwise they may be overridden by an app with the same id.

+By default, new app definitions can be added to local file packages.user.ini.

 **Available keys**